mathyingulu1/MathyBookStore/README.txt

 12:35 Add a controller in the Controller folder in the MathyBooksStore 12:38 can't go further as I got bunches of errors so im gonna stop right here 2021-11-15 not the end of the project buh can't fix it now so im gonna stop

+2021-11-21 4:00 PM I had to start the project all over again so I can see where I made those errors 4:10 And I think my project wasn't running cuz I deleted the models file in the previous project 4:19 now that I started all over again my project is finally running...oufff